RomanSlack/FirstChat_BackEnd/scraper_layer/README.md

 - **Elements Not Found**: Use the recommended method with remote debugging
 - **Images Not Downloading**: Check the screenshots in the output directory
 - **Remote Debugging Not Working**: Make sure Chrome is running with remote debugging on port 9222
+- **FirstChat Integration Failing**: Ensure the API server is running at the correct URL (default: http://localhost:8002)

 ### API Server Issues
 - **Missing Environment Variables**: Ensure GOOGLE_APPLICATION_CREDENTIALS and OPENAI_API_KEY are set